 Prior to joining Cozen O’Connor, PJ worked as an associate handling complex litigation matters involving catastrophic loss, product liability, and premises liability issues in state and federal court.
 He also clerked for the Honorable Heidi W. Currier, J.A.D., of the Superior Court of New Jersey, Appellate Division and interned for both the Honorable Jack M. Sabatino, P.J.A.D., of the Superior Court of New Jersey, Appellate Division and the Honorable Michael A. Shipp, U.S.D.J.

-PJ earned his bachelor’s degree from McDaniel College and his law degree from Rutgers Law School - Camden.
+PJ earned his bachelor’s degree from McDaniel College, where he is currently a visiting chair to its board of trustees, and his law degree from Rutgers Law School - Camden.